dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

 ## Unsigned right shift operator

 ***Introduced in .NET SDK 6.0.400, Visual Studio 2022 version 17.3.***
-Language added support for an "Unsigned Right Shift" operator (`>>>`).
+The language added support for an "Unsigned Right Shift" operator (`>>>`).
-This disables an ability to consume methods implementing user-defined "Unsigned Right Shift" operators as regular methods.
+This disables the ability to consume methods implementing user-defined "Unsigned Right Shift" operators as regular methods.

 For example, there is an existing library developed in some language (other than VB or C#)